NathanOrdSec/DisableWindowsCopilot/README.md

 # DisableWindowsCopilot
+You can download the .reg files and run them from wherever to disable (DownedPilot) and re-enable (RevivePilot) Copilot on Windows.

-Drop these commands to enable or disable Windows Copilot into an Administrator PowerShell window.
+Alternatively, drop these commands to enable or disable Windows Copilot into an Administrator PowerShell window.
 You may have to click Copilot for it to yeet itself.
 ## Disable Windows Copilot
 ```
 reg add HKCU\Software\Policies\Microsoft\Windows\WindowsCopilot /v "TurnOffWindowsCopilot" /t REG_DWORD /f /d 1